 Multi-sports (including indoor soccer centers) have every interest in getting started for the same reasons as tennis clubs.
 Multi-sports have a large customer base and often space in their centers to develop this sport.
 The Padel is a good way to diversify the center and to position oneself in a sport of the future.
 It is a weak investment which will generate little or no fixed salary costs.

-Regarding the creation of centers 80-100% Padel, my opinion on the padel is more mixed.
-Is it profitable a pure club Padel ?
+Regarding the creation of centers 80-100% Padel, my opinion on padel is more mixed.
+Is a pure club profitable?
+Padel ?
 At present, the pioneers who embark on the Padel generally create structures that are almost profitable because: they are of high quality, they have a monopoly on the region, they offer indoor tracks when tennis clubs offer outdoor activities, the prices per hour allow an interesting turnover if the court occupancy rate is high.

 So if a structure Padel is well placed, a pioneer in its region and of quality, the complex should be profitable.
 The doubt for the future is how the creation of 1000 courts of Padel by FFT in 3-4 years, will affect the Padel.